borisfaure/qmk_firmware/keyboards/sofle/keymaps/borisfaure/README.md

 act as GUI, X/. as LeftAlt
 * LOWER acts as Tab if tapped, Raise acts as Backspace
 * Add Numbers/Fn layer on N/B. Numbers on the left hand, Fx on the right hand
+* Add a layer to help working with TMUX
 * …